 The competition economy was initiated by certain reforms introduced in the early 1990s.
 Two of them especially affected education: decentralisation and a rhetoric of service and customer orientation, competitiveness and effectiveness.
 These reforms translated in municipalities having administrative authority over education, some schools specialised depending on what the region had to offer (i.e. jobs) and parents could choose a school for their children, that is empowering them over state regulations.
 The type of teacher described by Säntti and Salminen in this period is that of a self-evaluative, research-based educator with relatively high freedom of action.

 Säntti and Salminen stop here their chronicle of education in Finland.
 They argue that despite the changes in education policy in the recent years, there has not been a major social or political change in Finland since the competitive economy.
-Though things have changed since 1990, from the point of view of economy and politics it is still to determine if the economic crisis of 2008 and the political climate that follows are an extension of the competitive economy or actually constitute a new economy.
-Certain is that both are agents of change in education.
-In their paper, Säntti and Salminen observe that the same competitiveness rhetoric has reached the field of education research and worry if this distracts from tackling challenges that education is dealing with these days.
+Though things have changed since 1990, specially since the economic crisis of 2008, from the point of view of economy and the political climate that followed it is still to determine if ours is an extension of the competitive economy or constitute a new economy in recession.
+Certain is that both the state of economy and political climate go hand in and and are agents of change in education.
+In their paper, Säntti and Salminen worry that the innovation and competitiveness rhetoric that predominates has reached the education research community, and warn of this distraction from tackling more close-to-praxis challenges that education is dealing with these days.

-- Investigating cultural heritage, as a cross-disciplinary subject I realise how curriculum and school administrations are very subject-structured.
-Each subject is so packed that there is little chance for teachers to actually join forces and let students research global implications of diverse phenomena at the same time: “They have been taught picture analysis in the first year, and I wanted to go over it. (…) I always say, if you have learned something, for example picture analysis in art so ‘use it, please'”. (talking about Romanticism with a language and literature teacher in lukio).
+- Investigating cultural heritage across subjects I realise how curriculum and school administrations are very subject-structured.
+In addition to the fact that many teachers are hired to teach a subject and sometimes a number of hours per week, each subject is so packed that there is little chance for teachers to take time to join forces to observe phenomena more globally: “They have been taught picture analysis in the first year, and I wanted to go over it. (…) I always say, if you have learned something, for example picture analysis in art so ‘use it, please'”. (talking about Romanticism with a language and literature teacher in lukio).